publiclab/publiclab-archive/notes/sonofaquark/4-3-2013/ready-see-light-yet.md

 ---
-title: ready to see the light yet?
+title: 'ready to see the light yet?'
 tagnames:
 author: sonofaquark
 path: /notes/sonofaquark/4-3-2013/ready-see-light-yet.md